marlomgirardi/blockchain/README.md

 # blockchain
-Learning blockchain by creating one
+Learning blockchain by creating a simple one in-memory